 The joint-agency Statewide Advisory Committee on Cooling Water Intake Structures (SACCWIS) was created to advise the State Water Board on the implementation of the OTC Policy, ensuring the compliance schedule takes into account the reliability of California’s electricity supply, including local area reliability, statewide grid reliability, and permitting constraints.
-The SACCWIS includes representatives from the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Coastal Commission (Coastal Commission), California State Lands Commission, California Air Resources Board (CARB), California Independent System Operator (CAISO), and the State Water Board.
+The SACCWIS includes representatives from the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Coastal Commission (“Coastal Commission”), California State Lands Commission, California Air Resources Board (CARB), California Independent System Operator (CAISO), and the State Water Board.

 The OTC Policy includes compliance dates for the nineteen power plants based on the planning and electricity procurement processes of the CEC, CAISO, and CPUC.
 These compliance dates were scheduled with orderly retirements and planned replacement of capacity aimed at maintaining local and system-wide electrical grid reliability in the State of California.
 The SACCWIS meets at least annually to review grid reliability studies from CAISO and Los Angeles Department of Water and Power and receive status updates on compliance from coastal power plants.
 Ten of the original nineteen power plants have permanently retired since adoption of the OTC Policy, and one power plant complied with Track 2 of the OTC Policy.
 The eight remaining power plants are scheduled to comply by specific compliance dates within the next decade, as presented in Table 1 of the OTC Policy.

-On September 1, 2020, the State Water Board amended the OTC Policy under Resolution No. 2020-0029, which extended the compliance dates of four OTC power plants that were originally scheduled to comply by December 31, 2020.
+On September 1, 2020, the State Water Board amended the OTC Policy (“2020 OTC Policy Amendment”) under Resolution No. 2020-0029, which extended the compliance dates of four OTC power plants that were originally scheduled to comply by December 31, 2020.
 Redondo Beach was extended by one year, and three other OTC power plants were extended by three years, as detailed in Section 2.1 below.

 In August 2020, preceding the adoption of the 2020 OTC Policy Amendment, swaths of the western United States encountered a prolonged and extreme heat wave in August 2020.
 This led to a series of circumstances that ultimately required the CAISO to initiate rotating outages in its balancing authority area (BAA) to prevent wide-spread service interruptions.
 Since that time, critical analysis and uncertainties have sparked efforts from the CPUC, CAISO, and CEC to revise their forecasting models and have highlighted the need for additional capacity beyond summer 2021.

 As a result of the heat wave and a subsequent directive from Governor Gavin Newsom to carry out a root cause analysis, the CPUC initiated Rulemaking (R.)20-11-003 to consider a suite of actions within its authority to address potential grid reliability issues starting in summer 2021.
-The CPUC adopted D.21-02-028 on February 11, 2021, which directed the three investor-owned utilities to seek contracts for energy capacity that will be available for the net peak demand in the summer of 2021.
-Building on R.20-11-003, the CPUC subsequently adopted D.21-03-056 on March 26, 2021, to direct investor-owned utilities to take actions to decrease peak and net peak demand and increase peak and net peak supply in the summers of 2021 and 2022.
+The CPUC adopted Decision (D.)21-02-028 on February 11, 2021, which directed the three investor-owned utilities to seek contracts for energy capacity that will be available for the net peak demand in the summer of 2021.
+Building on R.20-11-003, the CPUC subsequently adopted D.21-03-056 on March 25, 2021, to direct investor-owned utilities to take actions to decrease peak and net peak demand and increase peak and net peak supply in the summers of 2021 and 2022.

 While procurement efforts are still ongoing, a comprehensive stack analysis conducted by the CPUC, CAISO, and CEC indicates that additional procurement is needed to mitigate grid reliability concerns, including projected shortfalls in summer 2022.
 Further, the CPUC, CAISO, and CEC spotlighted critical uncertainties associated with energy supply and demand that warrant additional capacity in summer 2023.